PrajwalSD/runSAS/README.md

     * Specify the list of the job(s)/program(s) you want to run with dependencies
   * Execute the script simply by using `./runSAS.sh` command as a user who has job/program execution privileges (OS and SAS Metadata privileges)

-   _Tip: There are many invocation options and useful features in the script everything is discussed in later sections below_
+   _Tip: There are many invocation options and useful features in the script all of it is discussed in later sections below_

 # Configuring Parameters
 runSAS has 4 user parameter sections within the script: